When the time comes to Bug Out, you need a good reliable backpack for your Premade Bug Out Bag!

 It’s a backpack with all the gear you need to survive, and that you can grab fast and go on your way in the event of a disaster (Hence, where it gets the name “Bug Out Bag“).

-If you aren’t able to purchase a backpack as describe above any sturdy nylon bag will work but keep in mind it might be harder to carry, long term.
+If you aren’t able to purchase a premade bug out bag or backpack as describe, then improvise.
+It might not look as good, but any sturdy nylon bag will work; keep in mind it might be harder to carry, long term.

 The key takeaway is to be ready with the best premade bug out bag you can grab and run with that will help to sustain you when the crap hits the fan!